natsunoyuki/diffuser_tools/README.md

 ```

 ### ② Using `diffuser_tools` Functions
+The various `diffuser_tools` functions outlined below were created using older versions of diffusers which did not have many modern capabilities such as loading safetensors directly or loading LoRA weights.

+Before CivitAI models can be used with the `diffuser_tools` functions outlined below, they need to be converted from safetensors to a format which older versions of the `diffusers` package can load.
+See the section <b>Converting CivitAI Safetensors for Diffusers</b> for more information on CivitAI safetensors conversion.

 ```
 # utilities contains functions for visualization and outupts.
 from diffuser_tools.utilities import plot_images, save_images